dpv927/TicTacToe/README.md

 `--max-depth`: Specify the maximum depth of the AI's search tree.<br>
 `--help`: Show the help file.<br>
 `--version`: Show the current version of ttt-play.<br>
+`--search`: Search the best move for a player given a game state. <br>

 ## Compiling ttt
 The compilation process is only available on Linux due to the use of System V semaphores and shared memory API.
 A custom makefile has been created, and you can compile the program using the following command: